XiaLab at University of Ottawa

 A sample of research questions:

 • What determines exon skipping?
 Do skipped exons have weak splice signals?
-What constitute splice signals?
-How spliceosome decode such signals?
+What constitutes splice signals?
+How does the spliceosome decode such signals?
 What is the most efficient splice signal in Baker's yeast?
 What is the best way (experimental and bioinformatic) to measure splicing signal strength?
 What determines alternative splicing in different cell types?

-• How do organisms adapt to extreme environment such as Helicobacter pylori to the acidic mammalian stomach?
-Does it involve only a few genes organized in a module (e.g., an operon) or does it involve the change of many genes and regulatory networks?
+• How do organisms adapt to an extreme environment, such as Helicobacter pylori to the acidic mammalian stomach?
+Does it involve only a few genes organized in a module (e.g., an operon), or does it involve the change of many genes and regulatory networks?

 • What bioinformatic software do biomedical researchers need?
 How to develop new bioinformatic tools to facilitate their research?